klaviyo/klaviyo-react-native-sdk/README.md

 #### Tracking Open Events

 Klaviyo tracks push opens events with a specially formatted event `Opened Push` that includes message tracking parameters in the event properties.
-To track push opens, you will need to follow platform-specific instructions:
+To track push opens, you will need to follow platform-specific instructions.
+Currently, tracking push open events must be done from the native code due to platform differences that prevent us from bridging this functionality into the React Native SDK code.

 - [Android](https://github.com/klaviyo/klaviyo-android-sdk#Tracking-Open-Events)
 - [iOS](https://github.com/klaviyo/klaviyo-swift-sdk#Tracking-Open-Events)